Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 ## Further Reading

 You've now reached the end of this tutorial, which has hopefully covered all the core features of git that you will need for this project.
 As mentioned at the very beginning, if you want to know more about anything covered in this tutorial or just more about git in general, the "Pro Git" book by Scott Chacon and Ben Straub is available at https://git-scm.com/book/en/v2.
-It is a fantastic resource and I highly recommend having a look if time allows.
+It is a fantastic resource and I highly suggest having a look if time allows.

 _________________________________________________________________________________________________